 Like most parents, I have had my share of challenging drop-offs.
-The worst one I can remember was early in my second pregnancy, and my 2-year-old had just started preschool two mornings a week.
+The worst one I can remember was early in my second pregnancy, when my then 2-year-old had just started preschool a couple mornings a week.
 As I dropped her off, she cried, and I cried; finally, the teacher, bless her, made me leave.
 I looked back to see my daughter pounding on the window, pleading, “Don’t leave me.”
 I was sure that I was dooming her to years of therapy.
 I spent the next three hours contemplating my failures as a mom and doubting my ability to handle two children when I couldn’t handle one.

 And then I went to pick my child up.
 Her teacher, skilled with first-time parents like myself, let me know that my daughter had stopped crying about 20 seconds after I drove away.
 From then on, my child was a happy camper.
 She greeted me with smiles and hugs, excited to tell me about her morning at school.